jamesquietly/cpe473/prog1/README.txt

 Author: James Ly

-Transformations is not being shaded correctly yet.
-I think it's because I am not calculating the normals correctly.
+Transformations is now working.
+I need to use object space ray for shadows instead of world space ray (transformed by inverse matrix).
 Everything like schlick's and anit aliasing seems to be working.
 I also made a pov and rendered image: p4.pov and p4.png in resources folder